Why OCC? And what's OCC?

 This section will cover the science background behind DHC's wire and why it matters.

-It may be helpful to read this journal article first, while it does get a bit technical, it makes some surprisingly clear conclusions about OCC and high purity metals and the effects of these different qualities on the wire's performance.
+It may be helpful to read this journal article first, while it does get a bit technical, it makes some interesting conclusions about OCC and high purity metals and the effects of these different qualities on the wire's performance.

 The world of cables has many words and classifications to describe the wires and metals in use.
 There are a lot of different variables in place that decide what makes a high-performing wire.
 We hear everything from "high-purity" to "oxygen-free" to "7N" to "high conductivity".
-But instead of worrying about the other wire that's out there, let's focus for now on DHC's stranded OCC copper wire, named "Nucleotide" (in keeping with our science-inspired theme).
+But instead of worrying about the other wire that's out there, let's focus for now on DHC's stranded OCC litz wire, Peptide.